gardener/cluster-api-provider-gardener/README.md

 This provider allows users to leverage the powerful features of Gardener for cluster lifecycle management.

 > [!IMPORTANT]
-> **Experimental:** The CAPGa provider is currently experimental and may change or be unstable.
+> **Experimental:** CAPGa is currently experimental and therefore may change or be unstable.
 Use with caution.

 The controller is also KCP-aware, meaning that it can also be used in KCP as a KCP-controller.